Mikaela/mikaela.github.io/pages/about.markdown

 * don't feel sexual attraction.
 * can feel aesthetic attraction though.

-The Ace of Diamonds (🃁) that you can see in my biography is asexual slang and means *demiromantic asexual* or *demisexual*.
+The Ace of Diamonds (🃁) that you can see in my biography means *demiromantic asexual* or *demisexual*.
+Ace is asexual slang and means asexual
+*(surprise!)* and the playing cards have been adopted into different orientations.

 *I feel I should type something more here, but I have no idea what...*